BloomTech-Labs/city-data-comparison-ds/flask-docker-master/README.md

 ## Ship

-In few steps, you can run on local, your colleague's local, AWS, Azure, anywhere.
+In few steps, you can run on local, your cohort's local, AWS, Azure, anywhere.

 Docker Container -> Container Registry -> Cloud

+Make sure you set your ENV variable in the Docker file.

 First build container:
 * `docker build . -t flask-docker:latest`